mit-teaching-systems-lab/threeflows/README.md

 This is for creating a new Heroku app (eg, for a fork).

 1. Clone the git repository to a folder on your computer.
 2. In that folder, run `heroku create`.
-You will probably want to name the app something specific as well, and add the nodejs buildpack.
+You will probably want to name the app something specific as well, add the buildpacks, and make sure you create the app in the right Heroku team.
+3. In the Heroku UI, add any add-ons (eg, Logentries, Rollbar, Postgres database).
+4. Set up any other services or environment variable config (eg, AWS S3 bucket, Mailgun, IBM Watson).

 ### Setting up database
 Create the database: